This article was updated as at 1 April 2021

 The case prompts consideration of how charities structure their relationship with subsidiaries, whether formed for the purpose of trading or for undertaking charitable activities overseas under the same “banner” as the charity itself.

 Charities are generally advised to hive down “non-primary purpose” trading in order to mitigate tax risk, and that hiving down more speculative or risky activities (whether charitable or not) can be an effective way of insulating charitable assets from trading losses.
 The Charity Commission’s main guidance on trading states that “A trading subsidiary must be used in any case where there would be a significant risk to the assets of the charity, if it were to carry on non-primary purpose trading itself.
 The trading subsidiary must be set up in such a way as to protect the parent charity and its assets from the risks involved in the trading”.

 The distinction between charities and their commercial subsidiaries is not always as clear as it could be, and questions frequently arise about the proper relationship between the two.
 In recent years, charities have been criticised by the Charity Commission for not exercising sufficient oversight and control over subsidiaries, particularly where there is an actual or perceived risk of conflict between (on the one hand) the charitable objectives of the parent and (on the other) the revenue generating objectives of the subsidiary.

-The Vedanta case will prompt charities to ask how exactly a subsidiary should be set up to ensure that (as far as possible) their assets are protected from risk, and whether there are any aspects of their existing relationships which might require review:
+The Vedanta case (and others like it) will prompt charities to ask how exactly a subsidiary should be set up to ensure that (as far as possible) their assets are protected from risk, and whether there are any aspects of their existing relationships which might require review: